Why are we doing this?

 The prize has two stages.
 Stage 1 (innovation) is aimed at credible ideas that promise to deliver the most benefit to small businesses, and entries can be at an early stage or even just an idea.
 At Stage 2 (market ready) we’ll focus on entries that are, or will shortly be, market-ready with solid business models underpinning them.

-You can be a startup, a lone developer or an established company from anywhere in the world, and you may have started work already or still be at idea-stage by the time you apply.
+You could have been a startup, a lone developer or an established company from anywhere in the world, and you may have started work already or still be at idea-stage by the time you applied.

 In total, the challenge has a £5m prize fund to allocate to winning entries.